PLU’s MFT Department partners with local community mental health agencies and an AAMFT Approved Supervisor at each site.

 We guarantee our practicum students an internship placement at one of these sites.

 Each site has the same objective of giving interns practical experience in the mental health field, however, each site has unique qualities and opportunities for growth as a therapist.
-In addition to the practicum sites, the MFT Department has a relationship with The Hoarding Project (THP) where students may volunteer and gain additional clinical hours.
+In addition to the practicum sites, the MFT Department has a relationship with Camp Korey where students may volunteer and gain additional clinical hours.

 Placements are determined by the interest of the student and space availability at the practicum site.

-The Couple and Family Therapy Center - our on-site community clinic at PLU
+The Couple and Family Therapy Center - Community Clinic on PLU campus

 Every student in the program will spend their first semester of practica here performing therapy with a co-therapist from their class.
 Students will work with a wide range of clients, which include individuals, families,and couples.
 This site offers therapist-in-training the opportunity to observe their colleagues perform therapy sessions from behind a one-way mirror.
 Students will meet with a supervisor for 2 hours per week to confer about cases and discuss any questions or concerns they may have.